-In the cybersecurity field, getting reviews can be particularly challenging.
-Companies are often hesitant to reveal which solutions they are using, fearing that doing so will make them more vulnerable to the kinds of threats they are trying to protect against.
+Getting reviews can be challenging as some companies are hesitant to reveal which solutions they are using.
+They may see a competitive advantage in keeping that information to themselves or they may be concerned about security risks..
 Anonymous reviews overcome that issue, but, if not done correctly, allowing anonymity can reduce credibility.
-To guarantee anonymous reviews are trustworthy, it is vital to implement and communicate strict authentication measures, so everyone knows that behind "reviewer1164756" there is a real professional at a real company.
+To guarantee anonymous reviews are trustworthy, it is vital to implement and communicate strict authentication measures, so everyone knows that behind "reviewer1380810" there is a real professional at a real company.